 Pricing: A lifetime license costs $190.
 30-day free testing version available.

-If you're looking for the best free renderer for SketchUp and don't mind a steep learning curve, Blender is your best bet.
+If you're looking for the best free rendering software for SketchUp and don't mind a steep learning curve, Blender is your best bet.

 First of all, Blender is a completely free and open-source software which makes it a good choice for users on a budget.